This page was generated from notebooks/shape-measures.ipynb. Interactive online version: Binder badge

 Text(0.5, 1.0, 'convex hull areal ratio')

-Another useful measure is the minimum_bounding_circle_ratio, sometimes called the Reock measure after the author of the first journal article in which it was used to analyze congressional districts.
+Another measure is the minimum_bounding_circle_ratio, sometimes called the Reock measure after the author of the first journal article in which it was used to analyze congressional districts.
 The ratio compares the area of the original shape to the area of the smallest circle that can fully enclose the shape.
 This measure strongly penalizes elongation, as the minimum bounding circle has to get larger and larger to contain the shape.
-It also varies between zero and one, where one reflects the case where a polygon is its own bounding circle.
+While the method is similar to the convex hull ratio (both compare the area of the shape to the area of a containing shape), the convex_hull_ratio is sensitive to concavities of the perimeter but insensitve to elongation, while the minimum_bounding_circle_ratio is sensitive to elongation but insensitive to concavities of the perimeter.
+It also varies between zero and one, where \(1\) reflects the case where a polygon is its own bounding circle.

 [11]: